By Adam Scott, MS CSCS

-Back in May we developed an assessment which tested our athlete’s muscular endurance, anaerobic fitness, aerobic fitness and mental toughness.
+We developed an assessment that tested our athlete’s muscular endurance, anaerobic fitness, aerobic fitness, and mental toughness.
 We called this assessment the Burpee Beep Ladder (BBL).

 Burpee Beep Ladder